lifepillar/nanoc4-template/README.md

 The [Compass](http://compass-style.org) configuration file is in `compass/config.rb`.

-## Custom commands for publishing and authoring

-To publish your site using rsync you may use the built-in command `nanoc deploy`.
-It is also possible to deploy with Git, using the following custom command:

-    nanoc git-push

-By default, this command will push the `public` folder to the `gh-pages` branch of the `origin` repository.
-See `nanoc help git-push` for the available options.

-There is also a command to simplify the creation of a blog post:
+Finally, there is a custom command to simplify the creation of a blog post:

     nanoc create-post Title of my wonderful post

 By default, this command creates a file with `.mmd` suffix (MultiMarkdown) in the `content/blog/posts` folder.
 Pass `-m` if you want just a Markdown file (with `.md` suffix).

+## Publishing

+The template is configured to publish your site on Github pages using the command:

+    nanoc deploy

+You may change the remote and the branch from `origin` and `gh-pages`, respectively, to something else (`remote` can be the name or the URI of a branch).